diff3/BinaryPacketsDSL/README.md

 BinaryPacketsDSL is designed for protocol analysts, reverse engineers, and developers working with undocumented binary formats.
 Its DSL syntax prioritizes clarity, precision, and testability over abstraction – making it ideal for debugging live traffic or decoding archival packet captures.

+**Personal Motivation**

+This project began as a way to better understand network traffic analysis and deepen my Python skills.
+What started with curiosity around WoW protocols has evolved into a structured, testable system for binary decoding – built with learning and exploration in mind.

 ## Features